Basics:

 Where some sites have artists decide their own royalty rates on everything.
 Threadless offers two options: You can let Threadless price your goods, offering them via site promotions, but guaranteeing that you’ll earn at least 10% on most sales.
 Or you can choose your own profit margin, adding that to the base price of the goods to come up with a final price for the product.

-Threadless’ terms appear to heavily favor the “managed pricing” option, promising that this will allow the site to feature your art in advertising and in the site’s online promotions.
-Since the site’s managed pricing program also will allow items to be sold for less than the base cost it charges artists, these products are likely to also appear to be bargains to buyers.
+Threadless’ terms heavily favor the “managed pricing” option, promising that this will allow the site to feature your art in advertising and in the site’s online promotions.
+And since the site’s managed pricing program also will allow items to be sold for less than the base cost it charges artists, these products are likely to also appear to be bargains to buyers.

 Getting paid